Rail transport in Central America: Panama

 At the end of the nineteenth century, the government of Colombia studied the feasibility of additional railroads.
 Panama Railway was commissioned to estimate the cost of a railroad from Panama City to David, Chiriquí.
 The cost was however too high and a decision was made to build additional network in Chiriquí Province only.
 This railroad (Ferrocarril de Chiriquí) was inaugurated on April 23, 1916 with the first train on a steep mountain line from David to Boquete.
 Additional lines were built subsequently.
 After 1974 the infrastructure of Chiriquí Railroads has been transferred to Ministry of Public Works (Ministerio de Obras Públicas) and operations were stopped line by line.
 The last regular passenger service operated twice daily with a railcar between Ciudad David and Puerto Armuelles in about 1984.
 In the beginning of the 21st century, the tracks of the defunct railroads are being dismantled and reused for construction of bridges in rural areas.

 Two separate and distinct tram or streetcar systems operated in Panama City.
 The first started service on October 1, 1893 and ended during the Thousand Days' War.
 The second started in 1913 and operated, with reorganizations and company transferrals, until May 31, 1941.

 The Chiriqui Land Co. operated 2 railways systems, one in Puerto Armuelles (Pacific) and in Changuinola to Almirante Port (Caribbean), used to transport bananas and company equipment.
-The Puerto Armuelles side was shutdown when Chiquita decided return land to the Panamanian government, around 2008 the Changuinola side closed operations and sold railways and diesel-electric engines to a Brazilian company, some of this equipment is now in use in Eastern Africa.
+The Puerto Armuelles side was shut down when Chiquita decided return land to the Panamanian government, around 2008 the Changuinola side closed operations and sold railways and diesel-electric engines to a Brazilian company, some of this equipment is now in use in Eastern Africa.

 The railway system was impressive, covered from Sixaola to Almirante, including all Changuinola banana farms.
 In 2010, contracts were awarded for line 1 of a metro system for Panama City.